mbc96325/Network-performance-model/README.md

 # Description
 This is an archive of paper "Capacity-Constrained Network Performance Model for Urban Rail Systems".
 The data is unavaiable due to privacy issues.

+# How to use
+Please read the paper and user document.